mustafaskir/designPatterns/README.md

-# designPatterns in PHP
+designPatterns in PHP

-# some of simple Design Patterns with PHP
+some of simple Design Patterns with PHP

-# each pattern have a simple description for how it do
+each pattern have a simple description for how it do
-# Twitter : @skirmustafa